Mavericks rally on road to defeat Suns

 Seth Curry capped an 11-point Dallas run midway through the fourth quarter Saturday night as the visiting Mavericks rallied for a 120-113 victory over the Phoenix Suns.
 Luka Doncic matched his career-high with 42 points, including four free throws during the late burst that turned a 97-96 deficit with 8:29 remaining into a 107-97 lead with just 5:01 to go.

 The Suns never seriously threatened after that.
-Doncic's 42 points, which equaled his total against San Antonio last Monday, including 15-for-18 at the free throw line, helped the Mavericks gain a 33-18 advantage over the host Suns.
+Doncic's 42 points, which equaled his total against San Antonio Nov.
+18, included 15-for-18 shooting at the free-throw line, helped the Mavericks gain a 33-18 advantage over the host Suns.
 Dallas shot 38 foul shots, Phoenix 25.

 The big night was Doncic's third of the season with 40 or more points.
 He also found time for 11 assists and missed his eighth triple-double of the season by one rebound.
 Tim Hardaway Jr. complemented Doncic's effort with 26 points, including six 3-pointers.
 Dallas outscored Phoenix 51-39 from beyond the arc.